innovativeenterprises/innovative-enterprises/docs/06-marketing-preselling/05-email-campaign-drafts.md

 For the average SME in Oman, that number is far too high.
 It's time that changes.

-innovative-enterprises is putting the final touches on a new platform designed to automate your operations and give you back your most valuable asset: your time.
+INNOVATIVE ENTERPRISES is putting the final touches on a new platform designed to automate your operations and give you back your most valuable asset: your time.

 Stay tuned for the official announcement.

 Best,
-The innovative-enterprises Team
+The INNOVATIVE ENTERPRISES Team

 ---

 ### Campaign 2: Launch Announcement

 **Subject:** It's Here!
-Welcome to innovative-enterprises - Your AI-Powered Business Partner
+Welcome to INNOVATIVE ENTERPRISES - Your AI-Powered Business Partner

 **Body:**
 Hi [First Name],

 The wait is over!
-We're thrilled to officially launch the **innovative-enterprises platform**, designed to help your business operate smarter, not harder.
+We're thrilled to officially launch the **INNOVATIVE ENTERPRISES platform**, designed to help your business operate smarter, not harder.

 Starting today, you can:
 - **Delegate Tasks to Sanad Hub:** Submit any government service task and receive competitive quotes from our verified network.